 Our social media is not monitored 24/7 and you are not guaranteed an immediate response.
 Generally, the inbox and comments are responded to between the hours of 8am and 5pm Monday to Friday (AWST) and intermittently at weekends.

-Please be aware that two systems of employment law operate in WA and that businesses in WA and their employees are either in the state industrial relations system or the national industrial relations system, based on how the business or organisation is operated.
+Please be aware that two systems of employment law operate for the private sector in WA and that businesses in WA and their employees are either in the state industrial relations system or the national fair work system, based on how the business or organisation is operated.
 Visit Wageline’s Guide to who is in the state system for more information.

 You can contact Wageline for answers to questions about: